Simulating Markov random fields with a conclique-based Gibbs sampler: Introduction

-We end this section with a brief overview of other simulation approaches for MRF models.
-While a joint data distribution, at least in theory, may be constructed from conditional distributions in a MRF specification, the normalizing terms involved are often intractable (cf. Kaiser and Cressie \hyperlink{ref-kaiser2000construction}{2000}).
-This motivates traditional use of a sequential Gibbs sampler based on individual conditional distributions, to which our proposed conclique-based Gibbs sampler is meant to be a computationally more efficient alternative.
-There are, however, simulation alternatives to any Gibbs sampling algorithm completely.
-Through the use of coupling from the past (Propp and Wilson \hyperlink{ref-propp1996exact}{1996}), perfect sampling can apply for simulating from a MRF specification (cf. Møller \hyperlink{ref-moller1999perfect}{1999}), which has received particular consideration for generating lattice data from certain autologistic models (Friel and Pettitt \hyperlink{ref-friel2004likelihood}{2004}; Hughes, Haran, and Caragea \hyperlink{ref-hughes2011autologistic}{2011}; Hughes \hyperlink{ref-hughes2014ngspatial}{2014}).
+Simulation alternatives also exist to Gibbs sampling.
+Through chain coupling (Propp and Wilson \hyperlink{ref-propp1996exact}{1996}), perfect sampling can apply for simulating from a MRF specification (cf.~Møller \hyperlink{ref-moller1999perfect}{1999}), which has received particular consideration for generating lattice data from certain autologistic models (Friel and Pettitt \hyperlink{ref-friel2004likelihood}{2004}; Hughes, Haran, and Caragea \hyperlink{ref-hughes2011autologistic}{2011}; Hughes \hyperlink{ref-hughes2014ngspatial}{2014}).
 But, due to the method's intricacies, perfect sampling does generally require more effort to set up than Gibbs sampling, as there is no exact rule for chain coupling.
 Additionally, perfect sampling also imposes some monotonicity requirements on conditional distributions which are not required in Gibbs sampling (Møller \hyperlink{ref-moller1999perfect}{1999}).
-When considering Gaussian MRF models, several further possibilities exist for data simulation, even perfectly, including versions of direct sampling and circulant embedding (Rue \hyperlink{ref-rue2001fast}{2001}; Rue and Held \hyperlink{ref-rue2005gaussian}{2005}; Møller and Waagepetersen \hyperlink{ref-moller2003statistical}{2003}; Davies, Bryant, and others \hyperlink{ref-davies2013circulant}{2013}).
+When considering Gaussian MRF models, several further possibilities exist for data simulation, including direct sampling and circulant embedding (Rue \hyperlink{ref-rue2001fast}{2001}; Rue and Held \hyperlink{ref-rue2005gaussian}{2005}; Møller and Waagepetersen \hyperlink{ref-moller2003statistical}{2003}; Davies and Bryant \hyperlink{ref-davies2013circulant}{2013}).
 However, even for Gaussian MRF models, the simplicity of the Gibbs sampler is attractive.
-Ultimately, for MRF specifications, Gibbs sampling plays as a natural role in simulation from a broad variety of discrete and continuous data structures on both regular and irregular lattices (e.g., spatial or network data).
+Ultimately, for MRF specifications, Gibbs sampling plays a natural role in simulation from a broad variety of discrete and continuous data structures on both regular and irregular lattices (e.g., spatial or network data), where concliques may provide a beneficial tool in simulation.

 \hypertarget{mrf-models-and-concliques}{